shivani93-sks/Number-guessing-Game-using-C/README.md

   ------------------------------------------------------------------------------------------------

-  **🎲 2.
-Dice Game (in C)**
+  ## 🎲 2.
+Dice Game (in C)
-📋 Description:
+📋 **Description:**
-  -The Dice Game simulates the rolling of a six-sided die:
+  - The Dice Game simulates the rolling of a six-sided die:

-  -When run, the program randomly selects a number between 1 and 6, simulating a dice roll.
+  - When run, the program randomly selects a number between 1 and 6, simulating a dice roll.

-  -The result is displayed as the output.
+  - The result is displayed as the output.

-  -You can enhance it to roll multiple times, simulate 2-player games, or include scoring.
+  - You can enhance it to roll multiple times, simulate 2-player games, or include scoring.

-💡 Features:
+💡**Features:**
-  ~Uses rand() and srand() to generate random dice rolls.
+  - Uses rand() and srand() to generate random dice rolls.

-  ~Can be expanded into a turn-based game.
+  - Can be expanded into a turn-based game.

-  ~Great introduction to randomization and game logic in C.
+  - Great introduction to randomization and game logic in C.